bsmith89/resume/resume.md

 ## Service and Outreach ##

--   [2016] Graduate Student Representative to the Department of Ecology and Evolutionary Biology **Executive Committee** during the Fall Term
+-   [2016-present] **University of Michigan Software Carpentry**

--   [2016-present] **Models: at the intersection of data and discovery.**
+-   [2017] **Models: at the intersection of data and discovery.**
     -   Collaborated in proposing a meeting for the directors and students of the Burroughs Wellcome Fund's Institutional Program Unifying Population and Laboratory Based Sciences
-    -   To be held August 2017 at the University of Michigan
+    -   Held at the University of Michigan
     -   $150,000 budget

--   [2016-present] **University of Michigan Software Carpentry** active group member
+-   [2016] Graduate Student Representative to the Department of Ecology and Evolutionary Biology **Executive Committee** during the Fall Term

 -   [2014-2015] Graduate Student Representative to the Department of Ecology and Evolutionary Biology **Seminar Committee**